Subito-it/packer/README.md

 ## Abstract

-This repo contains some examples about using Packer to build AMI in AWS.
+This repo contains some examples about using Packer illustrateds during [Incontro DevOps Italia 2019](https://2019.incontrodevops.it/talks.html#gianluca-mascolo)
 It is intended as an introductive guide to create a repeatable an predictable process to deploy your artifacts with EC2 instances.
-This method was presented at [Incontro DevOps Italia 2019](https://2019.incontrodevops.it/talks.html#gianluca-mascolo) (Italian DevOps Gathering 2019).

 ## Prerequisites